scalabli/quo/docs/commands.rst

 .. currentmodule:: quo

-The most important feature of quo is the concept of arbitrarily nesting command line utilities.
 This is implemented through the :class:`Command` and :class:`Tether` (actually :class:`MultiCommand`).

 Callback Invocation